 The Elephant Jungle Sanctuary has numerous locations throughout the country.
 However, its flagship branch is located in Chiang Mai.
 The Elephant Jungle Sanctuary works tirelessly to promote respect for the Asian elephant, ethical treatment of elephants and awareness about issues related to irresponsible tourism practices.
 The sanctuary is home to over 30 elephants who have been rescued from abuse.
 The elephants are lovingly cared for at the sanctuary.
 During your visit, you’ll walk with an elephant and watch them roam freely.
 For an additional immersive cultural experience, you can overnight in a local Karen village.

 If you are looking for a fun day out during your stay in Chiang Mai, then head to The Happy Elephant Home.
 During this immersive cultural experience, visitors dress in traditional attire so they do not distract the elephants with unfamiliar smells.
 Visitors can feed bananas to the elephants, give them a mud bath and cool off with them in the stream.
 Prepare to get soaked, as elephants tend to like to squirt you with water from their trucks.

 Phang Nga Elephant Park is a small family-run park, dedicated to elephant conservation and education.
 Here, guests learn about Asian elephants and watch them roam in their natural environment.
-Visitors can choose between a half-day and a full-day tour; the full day includes a bonus hands-on Thai cooking class.
+Visitors can choose between a half-day and a full-day tour, with the full day including a bonus hands-on Thai cooking class.